 Wherever you are in the process, my goal is to help you meet yours.

-I specialize in manuscript assessments and developmental edits as well as query letter and synopsis critique.
+I specialize in developmental edits as well as query letter and synopsis critique.
 My authors are a diverse and eclectic bunch, and I tend to focus on middle grade, young adult and adult fiction, as well as select nonfiction—primarily memoir and biography.